Hagesjo/wowheadle/README.md

 # WoWheadle Connections

 A World of Warcraft-themed Connections game inspired by NYT Connections, where players group comments by their original articles.
+Entirely vibe coded for funsies.

 ## Setup